flyx/Zicross/Readme.md

 *Package Translators* are functions that take a derivation built with a *Builder* and modify it to build a package for a foreign target system.
 *Package Translators* require that the derivation they translate has been built by one of Zicross' *Builders*.

-Zicross' tools are largely independent and can be injected via overlays.
-A list of available overlays follows, which assumes you have imported Zicross as `zicross` in your Flake.

 The important property of Zicross **Builders** is that they call `mkDerivation` with an argument named `ZIG_TARGET`.
 Translators will take advantage of this by overriding it when cross-compiling.